makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

 To begin our test we set a couple of email address in the "Recipients" section.
 We can use here the "*|bcc*" decoration after every value, to add the message to this recipient in *BCC*.

+*NB*: let me add configuration without using the Plone UI.
+Use zope.testbrowser to do this will not work due to a bug...
+I think (funny... this works on Plone 2.5 but not on Plone 3.3).

     >>> browser.getControl('Recipients').value = 'usera@mysite.org\n'
+    ...                                          'userb@mysite.org\n'
+    ...                                          'userc@mysite.org|bcc'
+    >>> browser.getControl('Save').click()

+Actually the action above is broken, so we'll perform this manually.

+    >>> portal.portal_properties.ploneboard_notify_properties.sendto_values = ['usera@mysite.org',
+    ...                                                                        'userb@mysite.org',
-    ...                                          'userb@mysite.org|bcc'
+    ...                                                                        'userc@mysite.org|bcc']

-We used the "*General notify configuration*" section, so a mail will be delivered to both address at every new message or discussion in the site.
+We used the "*General notify configuration*" section, so an e-mail will be delivered to both address at every new message or discussion everywhere in the site.

 Now we can go back to our forum and begin a new discussion.